 Albergue O Xistral (private), Castromaior, Galicia

-One of the prettiest albergues on the Camino with great facilities, very cozy and warm – a kind of places you want to stay longer without any reason, just because you feel comfortable.
+One of the prettiest albergues on the Camino with great facilities, very cozy and warm – a kind of place you want to stay longer without any reason, just because you feel comfortable.
 It’s a great place to chill and rest, especially if you, like us, arrive there all wet and cold, it was so nice to sit by the fire and enjoy being warm and dry.
-The albergue is an old house (16th century) that was upgraded and renovated from the inside though from the outside it still looks like a traditional Galician farm house.
+The albergue is an old house (16th century) that was upgraded and renovated from the inside though from the outside it still looks like a traditional Galician farmhouse.
 My favorite part of the albergue was the rain-shower with colorful lights, it was definitely the best shower on the Camino.
-The hosts are very nice and friendly, cook good food (extra cost), will do your laundry etc. Price – 12 Euro pp. Opened all year but off season (November – February) it’s better to book or confirm over the phone.
+The hosts are very nice and friendly, cook good food (extra cost), will do your laundry, etc. Price – 12 Euro pp. Opened all year but off-season (November – February) it’s better to book or confirm over the phone.
 Book here

 Albergue de peregrinos de Sobrado dos Monxes, Galicia